WAT MAHA LOK

 The exact date of construction of the monastery is unknown, but it apparently existed already in the mid-16th century.

-The temple's name 'Maha Lok' could refer to one of the positive planes of existence in Hindu mythology being, Maharlok (Sanskrit: Plane of greatness), located above the plane of Heaven (Swargalok).
+The temple's name 'Maha Lok' could refer to one of the positive planes of existence in Hindu mythology Maharlok (Sanskrit: Plane of greatness), located above the plane of Heaven (Swargalok).
 It is also called the Devaloka, the fourth highest of the seven upper worlds.
 The Lokas, or Worlds, are described in the Vishnu Purana, one of the eighteen Maha Puranas, a genre of ancient and medieval texts of Hinduism.

 Wat Maha Lok is in geographical coordinates: 14° 22' 14.25" N, 100° 34' 30.02" E.